-- By replacing some of the council's existing dated leisure centre stock this will have the overall effect of reducing the future maintenance costs of maintaining old facilities, and therefore avoid substantial future cost increases should the council wish to maintain its current provision of 4 centres (Oak Park, Bloxwich, Gala and Darlaston) however, - The facility developments outlined in options 1, 2 and 3 will continue to require ongoing revenue subsidy from the council and is unlikely to result in cashable savings to reduce the £108m funding gap the council currently faces.

-2. Impact on residents and businesses
+- By replacing some of the council's existing dated leisure centre stock this will have the overall effect of reducing the future maintenance costs of maintaining old facilities, and therefore avoid substantial future cost increases should the council wish to maintain its current provision of 4 centres (Oak Park, Bloxwich, Gala and Darlaston) however, - The facility developments outlined in options 1, 2 and 3 will continue to require ongoing revenue subsidy from the council and is unlikely to result in cashable savings to reduce the £108m funding gap the council currently faces. - 2.
+Impact on residents and businesses

 The scheme outlined within this paper is clearly to increase the level of Walsall residents' activity ("More people, more active, more often") as a key contributing factor to addressing the Borough's health inequalities.
 With conditions such as coronary heart disease, vascular disease, obesity, diabetes, cancer, stroke and osteoporosis being directly linked to little or no physical activity, this is a key proposal.
-It has been estimated that the annual health-related cost of physical inactivity in Walsall is at least £5.7m.1
+The combined cost of inactivity and obesity to the Walsall economy alone is estimated at £73m per year.